michaelenger/brage/README.md

 * `post.path` Path to the post
 * `post.template` Contents of the post template file
 * `post.title` Title of the post, either from the front matter or inferred based on the path
+* `post.description` Description of the post, taken from the front matter
 * `post.date` Date of the post (as specified in the metadata)

 ##### Data